+'b.
+Customer's absence of negligence

-In law, any banking institution must distinguish between two types of clients.
-First, a person not aware of the risks, generally an individual, will be eligible for the bank's duty to warn.
-Then, an informed person, generally a professional, will be presumed to be aware of the risks related to investment operations.
+In law, any cryptocurrency exchange platform is required to distinguish between two types of customers.
+First, a person who is not aware of the risks, generally an individual, will be eligible for the bank's duty to warn.
+Then, a well-informed

+6 P. 65 - 73

+5 P. 5; 13

+7 P. 14 - 16

+person, generally a professional, will be presumed to be aware of the risks associated with investment transactions.

-In principle, the payer bears all losses resulting from unauthorised payment transactions if these losses result from fraudulent behaviour on their part or if they have intentionally or through gross negligence failed to meet the obligations mentioned in Articles L. 133-16 and L. 133-17 of the Monetary and Financial Code."6
+In principle, the payer bears all losses caused by unauthorised payment transactions if these losses result from fraudulent conduct on his part or if he intentionally or through gross negligence failed to meet the obligations mentioned in Articles L. 133-16 and L. 133-17 of the Monetary and Financial Code.

+These obligations are: